Secure Check Fail Bootloader: How to Fix Safely

 This does not erase personal data.

-If yes, restore stock images and remove the modification.
+If you recently installed Magisk, flashed a kernel, installed TWRP, or modified system files, restore stock images and remove the modification.

 Most Samsung repairs require Download Mode.